aboorde/ghin-stats/documentation/06-work-logs/2024-12-04_WORK_SUMMARY.md

 - GitHub's environment protection can block deployments
 - Simple gh-pages branch deployment is more reliable for open source projects

-## 2. GHIN Handicap Index Implementation
+## 2. Handicap Index Implementation

 ### What Was Built
 Implemented proper USGA/GHIN handicap calculation formula in the Pine Valley Analysis tab.